 “All I’ve done is given them some tips from their mental user manual,” Mischel says.
 “Once you realize that will power is just a matter of learning how to control your attention and thoughts, you can really begin to increase it.”

 The findings of this research are too critical to overlook.
-Our first step is to start looking for those countless little everyday moments we can use to help our kids learn to put on the brake.
+Our first step is to start looking for those countless little everyday moments we can use to help our kids learn to put on the brakes.
 There are dozens of opportunities.
 Best ideas are always simple and can be used everywhere (at the grocery store, in the car, at Grandma’s in the classroom, on the soccer field).
 And then once you find one that works for you, use it over and over and over until it becomes a habit.
 Here are a few from Thrivers: The Surprising Reasons Why Some Kids Struggle and Others Shine.

 “Wait just a minute, Sweetie.
 Mom is on the phone.”